thomasfedb/rspec-expect_it/README.md

 ### expect_it_safe{}

-The `expect_it_safe{}` helper is the same as `expect_it{}`, except that it will swallow any exceptions.
-This can be helpful when checking that error scenarios do not lead to changes that should only occur when the system is successful.
+The `expect_it_safe{}` helper is the same as `expect_it{}`, except that it will swallow any exceptions raised in the subject (but not in matchers(.
+This can be helpful when testing failure scenarios.

 ```ruby
 subject { raise Exception; @value = 12 }